 1. Intermediate Level Apprenticeships

 Apprentices work towards work-related level 2 qualifications such as NVQ level 2, functional skills and, in some cases, a technical qualification such as BTEC Diploma or Certificate.
 To apply you’ll need to have, or be predicted to achieve, qualifications at level 1 or better.
-For example GCSEs at grades D-G.

 2. Advanced Level Apprenticeships

 Advanced Level apprentices work towards work-related level 3 qualifications such as NVQ level 3, transferable skills and, in most cases, a technical certificate such as BTEC Diploma or Certificate.
 To apply you’ll need to have, or be predicted to achieve, qualifications at level 2 or better.
 For example five GCSEs (grade C or above, or grades 4-9 in the new GCSE grading system) or have completed an Intermediate Level Apprenticeship.